HubBry/Portfolio/projects/SQL and ETL.md

 This turned out to be a march of the CTEs!
 CTEs are "common table expressions", a method to define a temporary result set you can refer to later in the query.
 I switched to using CTEs over Subqueries when my scripts got seriously out of control & hard to read.
 Each approach has a specific use case & specific advantages.
 If you've got a super complicated subquery you need to use a few times, executing it once in a CTE & saving for later can give you a performance boost.

-I got a little carried away with the CTEs, here.. and managed to beat over 80% of the other solutions!
+My overuse (?) of CTEs still managed to beat over 80% of the other solutions!

 <img src="https://github.com/HubBry/Portfolio/blob/main/images/leetcode%20CTE.png" />